Float My Clay Boat

 - Ask your child to look at the different amounts of water collected in the tray after you placed the clay ball into the water (which sank) and the newly-shaped clay into the water (which floated).
 You should see that more water was displaced or pushed out from the clay shape that floated.
 Objects that float displace the same amount of water as they weigh.
 So, if the clay weighed 5 grams, it should displace 5 grams of water in order to float.

 What's Going On?

-Kids always love messing with water and clay...but this simple science experiment also gives them valuable practice not only in developing hypotheses and testing them with clear measurements, but in understanding physical principles which we use every day.
+Kids always love messing with water and clay...but this simple science experiment gives them valuable practice not only in developing hypotheses and testing them with clear measurements, but also in understanding physical principles which we use every day.
 Is your child learning to swim, for example?
-This clay experiment demonstrates clearly why a kid doing a cannonball will go straight down into the water, while a race diver can stretch across it and start speed swimming.
+This clay experiment demonstrates clearly why a kid doing a cannonball will go straight down into the water, while a diver can stretch across it and start speed swimming.
 And if you're demonstrating swim safety, here's a perfect chance to reinforce the benefits of a well-executed "dead man's float."

 After all, science really is all around us, and there's nothing like explaining it to make the world feel exciting...and easier to understand.